August 1st - Sonoma Valley, California

 Harli?
 Who knows!
 We drove our little Kawasaki 250 Ninja into Harley Country today and had quite an adventure.
 We drove into town with two other couples

-ladies dancing on the counters and the bar and all.
+dancing on the counters and the bar.
 We walked all over looking at all the shops and vendors.
 The most fun we had was people watching.
-You
+You couldn't

-couldn't imagine all the types of people one can see at a Harley-Davidson party.
-One guy even had a gigantic almost life size stuffed bear on the back of his
+imagine all the types of people one can see at a Harley-Davidson party.
+One guy even had a gigantic almost life size stuffed bear on the back of his bike.
+I

-bike.
-I guess the bear won't complain about his driving too fast. :-) It felt so weird to be at a big event like that and be a spectator instead of the vendor
+guess the bear won't complain about his driving too fast. :-) It felt so weird to be at a big event like this and be a spectator instead of the vendor selling the

 August 8, 2006 - Brainerd, Minnesota - Pre race -